 - other relevant evidence specific to the appeal

-Disbursement of loan funding will not be made while an appeal is being processed.
+Disbursement of loans will not be made while an appeal is being processed.

 The circumstances of the appeal will be considered further and a decision of the appeal will be communicated to the student, in writing, within 14 days of submission, if all necessary supporting evidence is complete.

-This process is separate to any academic appeals process.
+This process is separate to any academic appeals process in place by the University.

-Where an appeal is upheld, you will have your financial aid reinstated, but will be placed on financial aid probation for next academic term.
-You will be expected to have resumed SAP prior to the next disbursement of financial aid or, where appropriate, meet the conditions of an academic action plan that has been put in place for you.
+Where an appeal is upheld, you will have your US loans reinstated, but will be placed on US loans probation for next academic term.
+You will be expected to have resumed SAP prior to your next loan disbursement of financial aid or, where appropriate, meet the conditions of an academic action plan that has been put in place for you.
 This will be through consultation with your academic tutor and other relevant specialist staff, to ensure that you are able to meet the satisfactory academic progress standards by an agreed time in the future.